 Vladimir Nabokov and Marc Szeftel

-- Published: 1997
+- Published: 1997.
+Paperback 2013

-- Subject Listing: Slavic Studies
+- Subject Listing: Literary Studies

-- Bibliographic information: 256 pp., 30 illus. appendixes, notes, bibliog., index
+- Bibliographic information: 256 pp., 30 illus., 6 x 9 in.

-- Series: A McLellan Book
+- Series: McLellan Endowed Series

 Between the two of them, Nabokov and Szeftel embodied much of the complexity and variety of the Russian postrevolution emigre experience in Europe and the United States.
-Drawing on previously unpublished letters and diaries as well as on interview with family, friends, and colleagues, Diment illuminates a fascinating cultural terrain.
+Drawing on previously unpublished letters and diaries as well as on interview with family, friends, and collegues, Diment illuminates a fascinating cultural terrain.

 Pniniad - the epic of Pnin - begins with Szeftel's early life in Russia and ends with his years in Seattle at the University of Washington, turning pivotally upon the time in Szeftel's and Nabokov's lives intersected at Cornell.
-Nabokov apparently was both amused by and admiring of the innocence of his historian friend.
-Szeftel's feelings towards Nabokov were also mixed, ranging from intense disappointment over rebuffed attempts to collaborate with Nabokov to persistent envy of Nabokov's success and an increasing wistfulness over his own sense of failure.
+Nabokov apparantly was both amused by and admiring of the innocence of his historian friend.
+Szeftel's feelings towards Nabokov were also mixed, raning from intense disappointment over rebuffed attempts to collaborate with Nabokov to persistent envy of Nabokov's success and an increasing wistfulness over his own sense of failure.